Vaalalooke/Cassandra/README.md

 # Cassandra

-Beginning to learn cassandra by example, starting simple with docker.
+Learning cassandra by example, start simple with docker.

-Following https://cassandra.apache.org/_/quickstart.html and updating some to get it working with latest version and podman.
+Following https://cassandra.apache.org/_/quickstart.html and updating some to get it working with latest version and Podman instead of Docker but with command link to use Docker syntax.

 ## Files